-- ENG 210 Practical English Grammar and ENG 303 Professional & Technical Writing are recommended electives. - Students interested in careers which require a specific proficiency (such as mastery of a foreign language) are encouraged to take electives consistent with those career options. - POS 451 Public Personnel Administration is a prerequisite for POS 493 Internship.
+• ENG 210 Practical English Grammar and ENG 303 Professional & Technical Writing are recommended electives.

-POS 493 Internship - This course provides field experience in a public or non- profit agency.
-Please contact the Public Administration Internship Coordinator for additional requirements.
+- Students interested in careers which require a specific proficiency (such as mastery of a foreign language) are encouraged to take electives consistent with those career options. - POS 451 Public Personnel Administration is a prerequisite for POS 493 Political Science Internship. - POS 493 Political Science Internship This course provides field experience in a public or non- profit agency.
+Please contact the Public Administration Internship Coordinator for additional requirements. - POS 494 Pre-Law Internship Please contact the Pre-law Internship Coordinator for the requirements.
+This course provides field experience in a public agency, such as a public defender's office or legislative body, as well as private law firms.